joao-miguel-inacio/demon-slayer-dodging/README.md

 ## Backlog :hospital:

-Because life at work can't wait, this will have to:
+Because work can't wait, this will have to:

     1. Find a way to isolate Vimeo's video play button, addEventListener and create dim lights function (that would turn background from white to black and stop music when video starts);